sasagawa888/eisl/documents/EDLIS.md

 # Edlis
 Edlis is a simple editor for ISLisp.
-Edlis is almost compatible with Edwin.
+Edlis is subset Edwin.

 ## Invocation
 `(edit filename)` in the REPL.